davidwightman/JavaScript-Algorithms-and-Data-Structures-Masterclass/README.md

 - Rather than eliminating one element at a time, you can eliminate half of the remaining elements at a time
 - Binary Search only works on sorted arrays
 - Divide and Conquer
+- Big O
+worst case and average case: O(log n) // very good! almost as good as O(1) best case: O(1)

+### Naive String Search
+- count the number of times a number of smaller string appears in a larger string

 // Started flashcards